buffstop/PepCoopMembership/docs/requirements/index.rst

 A signed and fully filled membership application is required.
 Furthermore, the payment for the shares which shall be acquired must have arrived.
 One share is required for membership.
-Then the membership can be approved or declined by the governing board.
-The decision of the governing board must be recorded on the member's record in the membership list.
+Then the membership can be approved or declined by the administrative board.
+The decision of the administrative board must berecorded on the member's record in the membership list.

 **TODO:** *Clarification of legal rules and regulations including the C3S